-In an ideal workshop, an editor would meet a poem or collection nowhere but on its own terms, though if we’re honest with ourselves we must admit that we each bring our own aesthetics and experiences into any reading.
-When I read your work, I will attempt not to mold the manuscript to my aesthetic but to react with a thoughtful and well-articulated gut response, giving an exegesis of the rhetoric, language, syntax, form and content, and the tensions and patterns in the body of work.
+In an ideal workshop, an editor would meet a poem nowhere but on its own terms, though if we’re honest with ourselves we must admit that we each bring our own aesthetics and experiences into any reading and interpretation.
+My best readers are those who attempt not to mold my poems but to react with a thoughtful and well-articulated gut response, giving an exegesis of the language, lines, syntax, form and content, and the tensions and patterns therein.
+That is what I can promise you.

-Upon an initial read, I will respond first by typing how I experience the manuscript (noting its obsessions, form, style, technique, as well as its images, line breaks, sonic qualities, etc.) and then compose a more careful critique with subsequent readings.
-I will read your poems as individual entities while also noting commonalities in form and subject among the whole.
+I will read and respond to your poems one at a time, first by typing how I experience the poem (given its images, line breaks, sonic qualities, etc.) upon an initial reading, and then compose a more careful critique with subsequent readings.
+I will read your poems as individual entities while also noting commonalities in form and subject among the batch.
 I will give a fair amount of feedback, but if you’d prefer that I give more pointed comments, I can do that as well.

-It’s not always the most trained reader who gives the best feedback but the one who learns to listen to the poems and sit with the collection.
-Outside eyes often notice obsessions we aren’t even aware of—themes and images we can’t seem to stop circling—and I will do my best to sit with your poems and listen to them—to understand their gestures and rhetoric, to find their sturdiest and softest spots, to learn them on their own terms, and to consider how they build a larger rhetorical structure.
+It’s not always the most trained reader who gives the best feedback but the one who learns to listen to the poem and sit with it a while.
+Outside eyes often notice obsessions we aren’t even aware of—themes and images we can’t seem to stop circling—and I will do my best to sit with your poems and listen to them—to understand their gestures and rhetoric, to find their sturdiest and softest spots, and to learn them on their own terms.

 All of that I say as an editor.
 As a reader, my aesthetic calls me toward poems that are willing to make the best use of their form in order to enact their content.
 I am intrigued by lyrical, raw poems that demonstrate a willingness to observe subject matter without flinching.
 I am likely to nudge your poems in a direction in which they do their best to be their bravest yet most vulnerable selves.

-I look forward to reading to your work.
+I look forward to reading and responding to your words.